 With so many fantastic home renovation websites online, there were a few that we couldn't leave out.
 For those, we'll include them below, in their own honorable mentions section for you to check out, in no particular order:

 This website provides a diverse amount of tips for all your home renovation needs.
-From AC repair to bathroom vanities.
+From AC repair to bathroom vanities, to even outdoor landscaping.
 Showing that with the right tools, you can get any project done.
 You're bound to find quite a few gems on Reveal Homestyle.

 Robert and Lauren are DIY-loving duo, as described on their website, who love to make beautiful living space transformations.
 Bless'er Home is filled with elegant and stylish ideas for dining rooms, bathrooms, bedrooms, office spaces and more!